2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 **Data**

 The values you store in database are _data_.
 Data is _static_, it remains the same state until you modify it.
+Data consists of raw facts.
+The word _raw_ indicates that the facts haven't yet been processed to reveal their meaning.

 **Information**

-_Information_ is data that you process in a way that makes sense when you work with it or look at it.
+_Information_ is the result of processing raw data to reveal its meaning.
 It is _dynamic_ because its content will change constantly based on the data stored in the database.
 You can show information as the result of the SQL SELECT statement, display it in a form on your computer screen, or print it as a report.
 The point to remember is that _you must process your data in some manner so that you can turn it into meaningful information_.

 `Data is what you store.
 Information is what you retrieve.`